GOP governors sent buses of migrants to D.C. — with no plan for what came next

 When they disembark, they find neither the local nor federal government there to meet them.

-Texas Governor Greg Abbott says he started sending the buses to D.C. because the Biden administration attempted to lift the pandemic-era emergency Title 42 order that allowed the U.S. to deny migrants entry.
+Texas Gov. Greg Abbott says he started sending the buses to D.C. because the Biden administration attempted to lift the pandemic-era emergency Title 42 order that allowed the U.S. to deny migrants entry.

-According to Gov. Abbott's office, more than 6,100 migrants have been bused to D.C. from Texas alone.
-They arrive six days a week, as early as 6 a.m. and as late as 11 p.m – sometimes multiple buses each day.
+According to Abbott's office, more than 6,100 migrants have been bused to D.C. from Texas alone.
+They arrive six days a week, as early as 6 a.m. and as late as 11 p.m. — sometimes multiple buses each day.

 In response, D.C.
 Mayor Muriel Bowser says this is a federal issue that demands a federal answer.
 She and other local government officials secured a FEMA grant in June for an international nonprofit to offer emergency services to migrants.